Cognitive reserve and MS

 Cognitive reserve self care

 Cognitive reserve can be boosted and maintained by keeping the brain healthy and active to allow it to cope better with MS. Factors like your education, IQ, occupation, how much you exercise and having social and intellectual hobbies have been shown to build reserve.
-These life experiences and activities encourage brain cells not to die off, but remain flexible and healthy.
+These life experiences and activities encourage brain cells to remain flexible and healthy.

 Depression tends to reduces your interest in social activity or hobbies, and so tends to reduce your cognitive reserve.
 This is another good reason to treat depression effectively, so you can get back to a more active and interesting lifestyle and protect your thinking ability long term.